Favourited 202 times

 We like long dinners, good conversations, comparing cultural experiences, discussing world and national politics and recent history.

-Let us know if you are extra handy with power tools or have carpenting,etc experience, and we’ll easily find you a project.
+Let us know if you are extra handy with power tools or have carpenting, etc experience, and we’ll easily find you a project.
+We really like recycling/upcycling, and we have loads of reclaimed wood, and many other materials.

-The distance to the Serbian boarder is only 12 km, and 25 km to Negotin, which the closest provincial town on the Serbian side.
+The distance to the Serbian boarder is only 12 km, and 25 km to Negotin, which the closest provincial town on the Serbian side but you have to check the current corona-related restrictions for entry and return to Bulgaria (NB ** sometimes it's after nationality and not "arriving from")

 Vidin, which the district town on the Bulgarian side (30km from the village), offers several sightseeing options, including the Baba Vida Fortress and the Konaka town museum.
 There is a nice town garden/alleys along the river, with restaurants (including fish restaurants on the water).

-We go often to Vidin for shopping or eating out, so we could definitely give you a lift for free, if you are flexible with working around our schedule.
+We go often to Vidin for shopping or eating out, so we could definitely give you a lift, if you are flexible with working around our schedule.
 Otherwise there is a bus line (not too often) or taxis.

-A bit longer distance but definitely worth visiting in the Vidin distrikt are Belogradchik (small town surrounded by stone formations and a breathtaking 360˚ view from the medieval castle) and the Magura Cave.
+A bit longer distance but definitely worth visiting in the Vidin district are Belogradchik (a small town surrounded by stone formations and a breathtaking 360˚ view from the medieval castle) and the Magura Cave.

 Limited internet access